robertdebock/ansible-role-postfix/README.md

 [![Build Status](https://travis-ci.org/robertdebock/ansible-role-postfix.svg?branch=master)](https://travis-ci.org/robertdebock/ansible-role-postfix)

-Installs and configures postfix on your system.
-This role can be used for any type of SMTP server:
+The purpose of this role is to install and configure postfix on your system.
-- relayhost
-- endpoint
-- locally accepting

 Example Playbook
 ----------------